 Namespace Isolation

-To illustrate how it works in practice, let’s take a process ID namespace for example.
-Normally, any process in a Linux machine can see all other processes running on the same machine.
-If you apply process ID namespace isolation to any process, however, that process will no longer see the other processes running on the machine.
+To illustrate how it works in practice, let’s take the example of a process ID namespace.
+Usually, any process in a Linux machine can see all other processes running on the same machine.
+If you apply process ID namespace isolation to any process, however, that process will no longer be able to see the other processes running on the machine.
 It’ll only see processes running within the namespace.

 Let’s look at mount namespace as another example.
-If you apply mount namespace isolation to a process, that process will have a list of mount points independent from other processes and from the host operating system.
-So, whatever file system you mount within the namespace will be visible to that process but not to other processes.
+If you apply mount namespace isolation to a process, that process will have a list of mount points that is independent of other processes and the host operating system.
+Therefore, any file system you mount within the namespace will be visible to that process, but not to other processes.

 Container Runtime